recommend-games/blog/content/posts/sdj_2023_3/index.md

 ## Who will win?

 I think it's clear that all three nominees are very strong and have a realistic chance of winning – none of them would be a big surprise.
 But in the end I'll go with the title that had the strongest reviews and was the frontrunner right from the start: {{% game 359970 %}}Challengers!{{% /game %}} It's the most unusual game amongst the nominees (which isn't necessarily something the jury cares about, see the very safe picks from last year), but I think in many respects it can push the public's perception of what a board game can be and do, which *is* something the jury cares about deeply.
+(At least I interpret their choises this way… 😉)

 Let's see if this bet-against-the-odds will pay off for me.
 We'll be wiser on Sunday!
 I hope you're as excited as I am. 😎